AdobeDocs/experience-manager-65.de-DE/help/forms/using/introduction-interactive-communication-authoring.md

 ---
-title: Einführung in die Benutzeroberfläche für interaktive Kommunikationserstellung
+title: Einführung in die Benutzeroberfläche für Erstellung von interaktiven Kommunikationen
 seo-title: An introduction to the various user interface elements you can use to author Interactive Communication
 description: Eine Einführung in die verschiedenen Elemente der Benutzeroberfläche, mit denen Sie interaktive Kommunikation erstellen können
 seo-description: An introduction to the various user interface elements you can use to author Interactive Communication